Jordanhoward91/UI_for_Developers/manuscript/Chapter_1.md

 {width: 8, float: left}
 ![](jordan.png)

-Hi and welcome to this course on user interface for developers.
+**Jordan Hudgens:** Hi and welcome to this course on user interface for developers.
 My name is Jordan Hudgens.
-And with me is Jesse Cook the CEO and creative director for the slate development shop.
+And with me is Jesse Cooke the CEO and creative director for the slate development shop.
 If you followed along in our user experience course that is where we helped you develop a system for all of the steps needed for building a clean and efficient user interface.
 And that is a very important component on building an application build whether it be mobile desktop or any type of software